biolab/scorange-hugo/content/blog/2019-07-osteoarthritis-Ji-AnnRheumDis2019.md

 longExcerpt = "Identify the genes affiliated with osteoarthritis progression in the cartilage data gathered by Ji Q et al. (Annals of the Rheumatic Diseases, 2019) to shed a light on predicting clinical outcomes of the patients"
 +++

 Osteoarthritis is one of the most common and costly chronic conditions.
 A better understanding of the genetical background and the expression changes during osteoarthritis progression could help with the diagnosis and the predictions of treatment outcomes.
-Therefore, in his short blog, we will take a look at the genes affiliated with osteoarthritis progression.
+Therefore, in this short blog, we will take a look at the genes affiliated with osteoarthritis progression.
 \
 {{% figure src="/blog_img/2019-07-28/workflow-partial1.PNG" %}}
 \